Johnhundred/API_Example/README.md

 docker-compose up
 ```

 This will tail the compose logs, and thus free you from having to continually retype docker-compose logs to access them.
 Terminate the process via Ctrl-c.
-If you need to run docker and maintain control of the terminal, add the -d flag in (Ex: docker-compose up -d), as this will run docker in the background.
+If you need to run docker and maintain control of the terminal, add the -d flag in (Ex: docker-compose up -d), as this will run docker in detached mode/in the background.